ubc-lib-geo/Data-Normalization-Classification/Content/Comparison.md

 ## Poll Questions:

-### 6) What factors do we need to look at to calculate rates of police killings in Canada and the United States? (select all that apply)
+### 6) What factors do we need to consider when to calculating and comparing police involved death rates in Canada and the United States? (select all that apply)
     A) The population of both countries
     B) The record lengths of both datasets
-    C) The different socio-economic circumstances of each country
+    C) Discontinuities in the data (eg. availability of killercopscanada data)
     D) The different rates of gun ownership in each country